Mercedes-Benz EQS 2026 review | The definitive electric luxury saloon

 Search for a Mercedes EQS on CarGurus

-• The Mercedes EQS charges up via a Type 2 and CCS socket, situated where you’d expect the fuel filler to be on a petrol car.
-These are the European standard socket types and are compatible with the vast majority of charging stations in the UK and Western Europe.
-The cable that you need to charge up at a home charger is standard, and will get you a full battery in around 16 hours from a standard 7kW wallbox.
-The Mercedes EQS will also accept three-phase AC charging as well, which is basically faster charging via the Type 2 socket, so an 11kW charger will deliver a full battery in under 11 hours.
+• The Mercedes EQS charges up via a Type 2 and CCS socket, located where you’d expect the fuel filler to be on a petrol car.
+These are the European standard socket types, compatible with the vast majority of charging stations in the UK and Western Europe.
+Using a typical 7.4kW home wallbox, a full charge takes around 15 hours in the EQS 350, or up to 18.5 hours in EQS 450 models with the larger battery.
+The EQS also supports three-phase AC charging, meaning an 11kW home or workplace charger can complete a full charge in roughly 10 to 12 hours, depending on the model and battery size.

-• If you want the best value: The Mercedes EQS is hardly a budget buy, but there is still a sweet spot for value in the EQS 450+ AMG Line Premium trim, which comes with everything you need at a comparatively good price.
-The entry-level AMG Line is also tempting, but the fact that the Premium adds adaptive LED headlights, Burmester sound system and four-wheel steering is enough to make it the pick of the range on balance for value and equipment.
+• If you want the best value: The Mercedes EQS is hardly a budget buy, but there is still a sweet spot in the range.
+The EQS 450+ in AMG Line Premium trim comes with everything you’re likely to want at a comparatively sensible price.
+It’s more powerful than the entry-level model, and the larger battery delivers an impressive official electric range of up to 485 miles, making it the most convincing all-rounder in the line-up.

 Vicky Parrott